Omni Calculator logo

 1. Choose the unit you want to convert.
 Assume that we want to convert 700 newtons to pounds-force.

-2. Type the value into the right box.
-If it's not visible, click on the force unit name to select the proper unit from a drop-down list.
+2. Type the value into the correct box.
+If it's not visible, in the "More force units" box, you can select the proper unit from a drop-down list.

 3. The force conversion is performed in a blink of an eye!
 Now you know that you can convert 700 newtons to 157.37 lbf, as well as, e.g., 5063 pdl and 71.38 kp.